dwarvesf/playground/CONTRIBUTING.md

 ## Pull Request Process

 1. Put your note into a Pull Request and submit it to https://github.com/dwarvesf/brain.
-2. Ensure to prefix your **pull request naming** AND **commit naming** with the main tag and folder it is associated to.
+2. Ensure to prefix your **pull request naming** AND **initial commit naming** with the main tag and folder it is associated to.
 This is to allow us to easily find and categorize commits to ping and post on our changelogs.
 For instance:

 - `engineering: Edsger Dijkstra interview`
 - `writing: question tree`